Dawood-ML/EDA-heart-disease-prediction-with-Scikit-learn/README.md

-# End-to-End Heart Disease Prediction
+# EDA Heart Disease Prediction with Scikit-learn

 This repository contains a comprehensive end-to-end project for predicting heart disease using machine learning.
 The project walks through the entire workflow, including data exploration, preprocessing, model training, evaluation, and deployment considerations.